mrisen/inet-showcases/wireless/infrastructure/doc/index.rst

 802.11 devices can commonly operate in two basic modes.
-In infrastructure mode, nodes connect to wireless networks created by access points, which provide services, such as internet access.
-In ad hoc mode, nodes create an ad hoc wireless network, without using additional network infrastructure.
+In infrastructure mode, nodes connect to wireless networks created by access points, which provide connectivity to other networks.
+In ad hoc mode, nodes form an ad hoc wireless network, without using additional network infrastructure.